shawnbotz/frontend-take-home/readme.md

 # SFDS - HTML / CSS Take-Home Assignment

+Please read all of the instructions before getting started!

 ### The exercise

 We’d like you to convert a mockup into a fully responsive web page.